Chasteberry is a fruit that grows on flowering shrubs near riverbanks in parts of Asia and the Mediterranean. The fruit is dried and put into:

 Can you get chasteberry naturally from foods?

-Chasteberry supplements are made from the dried fruit of the chasteberry bush.
+Chasteberry supplements are made from the dried fruit of the chasteberry tree.
 It is manufactured in pill or liquid form.

 What are the risks of taking chasteberry?